Are You at Risk for COVID Teeth or Cavities?

-We dive into each of the eight pillars of wellness and give you tips on incorporating them into your life with our guide and infographic below.
+We dive into each of the eight pillars of wellness and give you tips on incorporating them into your life with our guide below.

 The idea of incorporating eight pillars into your routine might sound daunting as you begin your wellness journey.
 But chances are, you’re already using at least a few of these pillars already.
 We’ll break down each pillar and give you actionable steps to develop them in your life.

 Physical wellness includes much more than just exercise.
 Regular physical activity is certainly a component of this pillar, but there are several other aspects that make up holistic physical wellness, including healthy hygiene and sleep habits.

 The National Sleep Foundation recommends that adults ages 18 to 64 get between seven and nine hours of sleep per night and that adults over 65 get seven to eight hours per night.
 You can help yourself get a better night’s sleep by turning off your devices 30 minutes before bedtime and using blackout curtains and white-noise machines to block light and sound as you try to fall asleep.

 When it comes to hygiene, establishing proper habits will not only make you healthier but also more confident.
 Bathing regularly, trimming and cleaning underneath your nails, and washing your hands are all important when it comes to building up this physical pillar of wellness.